MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 yarn install
 ```

 This initializes your development environment with the required dependencies.
-You may get a warning like the following:
+You may get a warning similar to the following:

 ```bash
 @lavamoat/allow-scripts has detected dependencies without configuration. explicit configuration required. run "allow-scripts auto" to automatically populate the configuration.
 ```

-You can fix this by running the following command:
+You can resolve this error by running the following command:

 ```bash
 yarn run allow-scripts auto